Stamford, Lincolnshire: Economy

 Tourism is important to Stamford's economy, as are professional law and accountancy firms.
-Health, education and other public-service employers also feature, notably a hospital, a large medical general practice, schools (some independent) and a further education college.
+Health, education and other public-service employers also feature, notably a hospital (Stamford and Rutland Hospital), a large medical general practice, schools (some independent) and a further education college.
 Hospitality is provided by several hotels, licensed premises, restaurants, tea rooms and cafés.

 The licensed premises reflect the history of the town.
 The George Hotel, Lord Burghley, William Cecil, Danish Invader and Jolly Brewer are among nearly 30 premises serving real ale.
 Surrounding villages and Rutland Water provide other venues and employment opportunities, as do several annual events at Burghley House.

 Retail

 The town centre's major retail and service sector has many independent boutique stores and draws shoppers from a wide area.
 Several streets are traffic-free.
 Outlets include gift shops, eateries, men's and women's outfitters, shoe shops, florists, hairdressers, beauty therapists and acupuncture and health-care services.
-Harrison Dunn, Dawson of Stamford, the George Hotel and The Crown Arts Centre are other popular places.
+Harrison & Dunn, Dawson of Stamford, the George Hotel and The Crown Arts Centre are other popular places.
 Stamford has several hotels, coffee shops and restaurants.
 Its branch of the national jeweller F. Hinds can trace its history back to the clockmaker Joseph Hinds, who worked in Stamford in the first half of the 19th century.
 In the summer months, Stamford Meadows attract visitors.

-National supermarkets Waitrose, Marks & Spencer, Tesco, Sainsbury's and Morrisons are represented.
-There are two retail parks a little way from the centre.
-One has Homebase DIY, Curry's electrical, Carpetright floor covering and McDonald's fast-food, the other Sainsbury's, Argos, Lidl, and Halfords car spares and bicycle shop.
-The town has three builders' merchants and several other specialist trade outlets and skilled trades such as roofers, builders, tilers etc. There are two car showrooms and a number of car-related businesses.
+The town has stores, supermarkets, three builders' merchants and several other specialist trade outlets and skilled trades such as roofers, builders, tilers etc. There are two car showrooms and a number of car-related businesses.
 Local services include convenience stores, post offices, newsagents and take-aways.